...

 Compatibility

 Although released at different times, both the ST and Amiga versions suffered from compatibility issues with later models.
-The ST version wasn't compatible with the STe version which was launched shortly afterwards, while the Amiga version failed under Kickstart 2 or later, which was launched around 2 years later, although didn't reach the main entry-level market for another year.
+The ST version wasn't compatible with the STe version which was launched shortly afterwards (however the budget reissue from Mirror Images was compatible), while the Amiga version failed under Kickstart 2 or later, which was launched around 2 years later, although didn't reach the main entry-level market for another year.

 Contest